 Despite the overwhelming scientific evidence supporting vaping products as less harmful alternatives to smoking, the WHO has also consistently disregarded the positive role that vaping can play in tobacco control.
-It should recognize that e-cigarettes are not a perfect solution, but they are a less harmful alternative to smoking that can help smokers quit.
-It is time for the WHO FCTC and its member states to listen to the voice of the sector that they are supposed to fight for and not against - the over 1 billion smokers whose lives are in danger if they continue to smoke.
-Smokers should have the right to access less harmful alternatives to smoking, and the WHO FCTC should focus on helping them.
-We need a pragmatic campaign to reduce the harm caused by smoking, rather than a dogmatic, deceptive, ineffective campaign to compel abstinence.
+It should recognize that e-cigarettes are not a perfect solution, but they are a less harmful alternative to smoking that can help people who smoke quit.
+It is time for the WHO FCTC and its member states to listen to the voice of the sector that they are supposed to fight for and not against - the over 1 billion people who smoke whose lives are in danger if they continue to smoke.
+People who smoke should have the right to access less harmful alternatives to smoking, and the WHO FCTC should focus on helping them.
+We need a pragmatic campaign to reduce the harm caused by smoking, rather than a dogmatic, deceptive, ineffective campaign to compel adults who smoke to 'quit or die'.
 The WHO, the COP secretariat and institutions, their funders, and national governments need to change their mindsets and ways of operating: Abstinence and ideological purity have proven to be insufficient strategies.
 We now need a practical campaign to reduce the devastating harms caused by smoking, not a moral crusade for abstinence.
 Scientific and behavioral evidence should be the basis of policy, not dogma.
-We need to work with and for smokers and vapers, rather than against them.
+We need to meet people where they are to work with and for people who smoke and vapers rather than against them.